-The Underlying Index for the Fund is rebalanced quarterly.
-The Index Provider, as defined below, also reviews semi-annually the parameters used in the selection of component securities of the Underlying Index ("Component Securities"), including the eligibility criteria and relevant ESG screens, to ensure that each Underlying Index continues to reflect the underlying market, environmental and social goals referenced in the Underlying Index.
-The review consists of a qualitative and quantitative assessment of any developments in the market related to the environmental and social goals referenced in the Underlying Index or in terms of market size, depth and overall liquidity conditions of the market.
+The Underlying Index for each Equity ETF is rebalanced quarterly.
+The Index Provider, as defined below, annually reviews the parameters used in the selection of component securities of the Underlying Indices ("Component Securities"), including the eligibility criteria and the relevant social screen, to ensure that each Underlying Index continues to reflect the underlying market and the social goals referenced in the relevant social screen.
+The review consists of a qualitative and quantitative assessment of any developments in the market related to the social goals referenced in the social screen or in terms of market size, depth and overall liquidity conditions of the market.

-The Fund may change its benchmark or its Underlying Index at any time without shareholder approval, including if, for example, the Underlying Index becomes unavailable; the Board of Trustees (the "Board") believes that the Underlying Index no longer serves the investment needs of a majority of shareholders or that another index may better serve their needs; or if the financial or economic environment makes it difficult for the Fund's investment results to correspond sufficiently to its current benchmark or the Underlying Index.
-The Fund may specify a benchmark index that is "leveraged" or proprietary.
-There can be no assurance that the Fund will achieve its investment objectives.
+Each Equity ETF may change its benchmark or its Underlying Index at any time without shareholder approval, including if, for example, the Underlying Index becomes unavailable; the Board of Trustees (the "Board") believes that the Underlying Index no longer serves the investment needs of a majority of shareholders or that another index may better serve their needs; or if the financial or economic environment makes it difficult for the Equity ETF's investment results to correspond sufficiently to its current benchmark or the Underlying Index.
+The Equity ETFs may specify a benchmark index that is "leveraged" or proprietary.
+There can be no assurance that the Equity ETFs will achieve their investment objectives.

-The Fund engages in representative sampling, which is investing in a sample of securities selected by Impact Shares, Corp. ("Impact Shares" or the "Adviser") to have a collective investment profile similar to that of the applicable Underlying Index.
+The Equity ETFs engage in representative sampling, which is investing in a sample of securities selected by Impact Shares, Corp. ("Impact Shares"), investment sub-advisor to the Equity ETFs, to have a collective investment profile similar to that of the applicable Underlying Index.
 Securities selected have aggregate social characteristics (companies advancing the referenced social cause), investment characteristics (based on market capitalization and industry weightings), fundamental characteristics (such as yield, credit rating, maturity and duration) and liquidity measures similar to those of the applicable Underlying Index.
-Because the Fund uses representative sampling, they may not hold all of the securities that are in its Underlying Index.
+Because the Equity ETFs use representative sampling, they may not hold all of the securities that are in its Underlying Index.

-The Fund generally invests at least 80% of its total assets, plus any borrowings for investment purposes, in Component Securities.
-The Fund may invest the remainder of their assets in securities not included in their Underlying Index, but which the Adviser believes will help the Fund track the Underlying Index.
-For example, the Fund may invest in securities that are not components of their Underlying Index to reflect various corporate actions (such as mergers) and other changes in the Underlying Index (such as reconstitutions, additions and deletions).
-The Fund may invest without limitation in warrants and may also use derivatives, primarily swaps (including equity, variance and volatility swaps), options and futures contracts on securities, interest rates and/or currencies, as substitutes for direct investments the Fund can make.
-The Fund may also use derivatives such as swaps, options (including options on futures), futures, and foreign currency transactions (e.g., foreign currency swaps, futures and forwards) to any extent deemed by the Adviser to be in the best interest of the Fund, and to the extent permitted by the Investment Company Act of 1940, as amended (the "1940 Act"), to hedge various investments for risk management and speculative purposes.
-The Fund may also invest in cash and cash equivalents.
+Each Equity ETF generally invests at least 80% of its total assets, plus any borrowings for investment purposes, in Component Securities.
+The Funds may invest the remainder of their assets in securities not included in their Underlying Index, but which Impact Shares believes will help the Equity ETF track the Underlying Index.
+For example, the Equity ETFs may invest in securities that are not components of their Underlying Index to reflect various corporate actions (such as mergers) and other changes in the Underlying Index (such as reconstitutions, additions and deletions).
+The Equity ETFs may also invest in cash and cash equivalents.

-In addition, the Adviser may also invest some of the Fund's assets in short-term U.S. government obligations, certificates of deposit, commercial paper and other money market instruments to enable the Fund to make investments quickly and to serve as collateral with respect to certain of its investments.
-The Fund may purchase securities on a when-issued or forward commitment basis.
-From time to time, in the sole discretion of the Adviser, cash balances of the Fund may be placed in a money market fund or investments may be made in shares of other investment companies, including other ETFs, subject to the applicable limits under the 1940 Act.
+In addition, Impact Shares may also invest some of the Equity ETFs' assets in short-term U.S. government obligations, certificates of deposit, commercial paper and other money market instruments to enable the Equity ETFs to make investments quickly and to serve as collateral with respect to certain of its investments.
+The Equity ETFs may purchase securities on a when-issued or forward commitment basis.
+From time to time, in the sole discretion of Toroso and/or Impact Shares, cash balances of the Equity ETFs may be placed in a money market fund or investments may be made in shares of other investment companies, including other ETFs, subject to the applicable limits under the 1940 Act.